Ferrari Challenge

-The Ferrari Challenge is a single-marque motorsport category that was created in 1993, initially catering to owners of the 348 Berlinetta who wanted to race their cars.
+The Ferrari Challenge is a single-marque motorsport championship that was created in 1993, initially catering to owners of the 348 Challenge who wanted to race their cars.
 The first European season took place in 1993, with a North American series added in 1994.
-It now encompasses five official championships in the North America, Asia-Pacific, Europe, UK, and Japan.
+It now encompasses five official series in Europe, North America, Japan, The United Kingdom & Australasia.
 Competitors from each series are brought together at the annual World Finals (Finali Mondiali) event.

-From 2007-10, the Ferrari Challenge exclusively used the Ferrari F430 model.
-2011 saw the introduction of the 458 Challenge with the 458 Challenge Evoluzione following in 2014.
-In 2017 Ferrari introduced the 488 Challenge.
+In the course of more than 30 years of history, the one-make championship has featured nine cars from the Maranello marque: the 348 Challenge, F355 Challenge, 360 Challenge, F430 Challenge, 458 Challenge, 458 Challenge Evo, 488 Challenge, 488 Challenge Evo and currently the 296 Challenge.

 Series

-Currently there are five distinct series, in Europe, in the United States, in Asia-Pacific, in the UK, and in Japan.
-Since 2001, the Ferrari Challenge is managed by Ferrari's Corse Clienti department ("customer racing").
+Currently there are four distinct series, in Europe, in North America, in the UK, and in Japan.
+The Ferrari Challenge is managed by Ferrari's Corse Clienti department.

 Ferrari Challenge Italy

 The now defunct Ferrari Challenge Italy used a two-class format in which distinguished between professional competition drivers in the Trofeo Pirelli (lit.
 "Pirelli Trophy") and amateur "gentleman drivers" in the Coppa Shell (lit.
 "Shell Cup").
 This format has now been transferred to the Europe Challenge series.
 It was originally launched in 1993, with backing from Pirelli.
-Its popularity has resulted in a 2007 entry list of ten teams represented by 37 drivers.
-The Challenge Italy series is now merged with the European Challenge-series.

 Ferrari Challenge Europe

-The European series is a five-class championship, the classes are:
+The European series is a four-class championship, the classes are: